rndmh3ro/ansible-test-framework/README.md

 ```

 Create an empty role with `ansible-galaxy`.
-Run this command inside your role-directory and replace `ansible_role` with the name you gave the directory.
+Run inside your role-directory, replace `ansible_role` with the name you gave the directory.

 ```
 # create empty ansible role
 ansible-galaxy init -p ../ --force ansible_role
 ```

-Now test-kitchen, serverspec, the provisioner, driver and all its dependencies have to be installed.
+Install test-kitchen, serverspec, the provisioner, driver and all its dependencies, with the help of [bundler]:
-Fortunately this can all be done with [bundler], a gem dependency handler for ruby:

 ```
 # Install software and dependencies
 gem install bundler
 bundle install --without ansible_push
 ```

 Customize your testing-setup.
-You'll have to replace the default name `ansible-test-framework` with the name of your role (in my case `ansible_role`) in two places, the `default.yml` and the `.kitchen.yml`.
+Replace the default name `ansible-test-framework` with the name of your role (in this example `ansible_role`) in two places:
-In `kitchen.yml` the replacement should be in the `roles_path`.
+- `default.yml` -> replacement should be in the `roles_path`.
-In `default.yml` its the first item after `roles`.
+- `.kitchen.yml` -> replacement should be the first item after `roles`.

 You can also use this `sed`-command to replace the occurences.
 Just replace `your_role` in the command with the name of your role.